essamabd03/MusicMatchApp/CONDUCT.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+Have trancparent communication about your ability to attend group meetings (let us know in advance if you can not make it).

+Make decisions as a group (majority votes may be used to settle disagrements)

+If any group member feels as if the quality of the work being done is not up to standards or if they feel like changes need to be made to the way things are bing done, the group needs to have a disscussion to reach a verdict.

+DON'T HOLD BACK!
+If you feel like somthing needs to be said, please give feedback

+Meet once a week 8pm wednsday, (if anything comes up, changes may be made to the schedual and the amount of meetings a week could change depending on workload)

+Only scrum master is allowed to merge to main unless they asign that duty to another member
 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when